internetarchive/sandcrawler/kafka/topics.md

         => fewer partitions with batch mode, but still a bunch (24?)
         => key is sha1hex of PDF. enable time compaction (6 months?)

+    sandcrawler-ENV.ingest-file-requests
+        => ingest requests from multiple sources
+        => schema is JSON; see ingest proposal for fields. small objects.
+        => fewer partitions with batch mode, but still a bunch (24) => can't think of a good key, so none. enable time compaction (3-6 months?)

+    sandcrawler-ENV.ingest-file-results
+        => ingest requests from multiple sources
+        => schema is JSON; see ingest proposal for fields. small objects.
+        => 6 partitions
+        => can't think of a good key, so none; no compaction

     fatcat-ENV.api-crossref
     fatcat-ENV.api-datacite
         => all new and updated DOIs (regardless of type)